Not everyone in the world has a smartphone, driven by the internet. But even the disadvantaged have mobile phones that utilise SMS messaging.

 The potential benefits of both messaging systmes for telecoms is huge: for functional workflow channels like reminders, receipts for online shopping and customer, as well as for use in marketing strategies.

-Some of how telcos can benefit from SMS:
+how telcos can benefit from SMS:

 - Simple text messaging